Preface

 ESX Configuration

 I started by configuring the ESX server to bond 4 physical adapters to a virtual switch.
-This can be done with the esxcfg-vswitch command, but it's certainly easier with the Virtual Infrastructure Client: Click Configuration-->Networking then click Properties on the virtual switch you with to make a trunk out of.
+This can be done with the esxcfg-vswitch command, but it’s certainly easier with the Virtual Infrastructure Client: Click Configuration–>Networking then click Properties on the virtual switch you with to make a trunk out of.
 (Cisco calls a trunk an Etherchannel).
 Then click the Network Adapters tab and add the adapters you with to use.
-NOTE: Be SURE the service console you're using to configure ESX is *NOT* on the virtual switch you're editing.
-Unless you get the configuration perfectly correct the first time, you'll lock yourself out!
+NOTE: Be SURE the service console you’re using to configure ESX is *NOT* on the virtual switch you’re editing.
+Unless you get the configuration perfectly correct the first time, you’ll lock yourself out!
 You have been warned!
 The ESX side is pretty easy.
-However, if you have VLAN's you'll want to make sure you pay attention to the default VLAN and don't enable tagging for any service consoles, VMKernel's or Virtual Machine networks that you want on the default VLAN.
+However, if you have VLAN’s you’ll want to make sure you pay attention to the default VLAN and don’t enable tagging for any service consoles, VMKernel’s or Virtual Machine networks that you want on the default VLAN.

 Cisco Configuration